 If you want to Delete Blank Cells and Shift Data Left in Excel, this article will be very helpful for you.
-Here, we will walk you through 3 effective methods which will help you to delete blank cells and shift data left.
+Here, we will walk you through 3 effective methods that will help you delete blank cells and shift data left.

 How to Delete Blank Cells and Shift Data Left in Excel: 3 Methods